fireflycons/tips-for-CKA-CKAD-CKS/README.md

 Additionally

-* Log into your computer using an account with admin/root privilege - you'll need it during preparation.
+* Log into your computer using an account with admin/root privilege - you'll need it during preparation. **This pretty much rules out the use of any corporate device!**

 # Launching the Exam.